apache/druid/docs/operations/clean-metadata-store.md

 - The `durationToRetain` time has passed since their creation.

 Kill tasks use the following configuration:
-- `druid.coordinator.kill.on`: When `True`, enables the Coordinator to submit kill task for unused segments which deletes them completely from metadata store and from deep storage.
-Only applies dataSources according to allowed datasources or all datasources.
+- `druid.coordinator.kill.on`: When `True`, enables the Coordinator to submit kill task for unused segments, which deletes them completely from metadata store and from deep storage.
+Only applies `dataSources` according to the dynamic configuration: allowed datasources (`killDataSourceWhitelist`) or all datasources (`killAllDataSources`).
 - `druid.coordinator.kill.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible segments.
 Defaults to `P1D`.
 Must be greater than `druid.coordinator.period.indexingPeriod`.
 - `druid.coordinator.kill.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that segments become eligible for deletion.
 - `druid.coordinator.kill.maxSegments`: Defines the maximum number of segments to delete per kill task.